-The capital lease is secured by the fire station at 1004 Sir Francis Drake Boulevard, Kentfield, California.
+The financing lease is secured by the fire station at 1004 Sir Francis Drake Boulevard, Kentfield, California.
 The outstanding lease amount contains a provision that in an event of default, MFC may terminate the lease, re-lease all or any portion of the Leased Property or enforce payments without termination of the lease holding the District liable for the payment of all lease payments.

-Following is a summary of the District's capital leases:
+Following is a summary of the District's financing leases:

-Fire Station Solar
+Fire Station

-Modernization Equipment
+Modernization

-Date of lease June 30, 2014 December 1, 2008
+Date of lease June 30, 2014

 Semi-annual payment \$154,730

-Annual Payment \$6,567

-Number of payments 19 13
+Number of payments 19

-Effective annual interest rate 3.40% 0.87%
+Effective annual interest rate 3.40%

-Financing costs \$7,692

-Cost of building/equipment \$4,934,000 \$68,000
+Cost of building/equipment \$4,934,000